WindyBanana/TUIfy-backend-setup/docs/ARCHITECTURE.md

-# Launchify Architecture
+# TUIfy Architecture

 ## Overview

-Launchify follows a **two-phase "gather-then-execute" architecture** designed for reliability, user experience, and automated service integration.
+TUIfy follows a **two-phase "gather-then-execute" architecture** designed for reliability, user experience, and automated service integration.
 This document explains the technical design and implementation details.

 ### Key Design Principles